m-jerwan/ExclusiveMark/README.md

-# ExclusiveMark
+"# eMark"

-sample shop website
+sample upmarket shop website

 All images are taken off google image searches.
 All copywrights belong to respective owners.

-"# eMark"